theopensourceway/guidebook/EDITORIAL.md

 ### To enter Final Review

+- [ ] Technical accuracy of materials has been confirmed
+- [ ] Material has been properly and completely typeset in Asciidoc
+- [ ] Authors and technical editors have completely resolved all oustanding issues and comments

+- [ ]

 ### To enter Completed

 - [ ] Material has been proofread one final time for spelling and grammatical errors